DL ENGINE FAQ

 We import the engines and keep them in stock ready to ship.

-We include our own English instructions, and back the engine up with warranty and support.
-We also keep a complete parts inventory.
+We include our own English instructions, and back the engine up with warranty and support and parts

 If you do have problems, you deal with us in Australia, not an overseas email address that may disappear at any time.
 You can also be confident that we have the necessary backing direct from the manufacturer.